 By avoiding this fee, sellers will most likely save anywhere from $400 to $700.

 The full 6% Commission Structure

 Ask most real estate agents to discount the commission that you’re paying as a seller, even though they may be receiving a commission on both the buy and sell side, and you’re most likely going to hear the following objection… “Would you ask your doctor or attorney to work for less money?”
 And the answer of course is, yes!
-Although in most cases you don’t have to ask your doctor for a discount, your insurance company already negotiated that for you.
+Although in most cases you don’t have to ask your doctor for a discount, your title insurance company already negotiated that for you.

 In the world of corporate relocation, real estate brokers and agents are discounting their commissions every day, and tripping over one another to get the business.
 You see regardless of whether they’re representing the seller or the buyer, real estate agents and brokers pay a referral fee to the relocation company that sent them the business, anywhere from 35% to 50% of their commission.

 So don’t be intimidated, and don’t let them throw in other fees to offset whatever discount you’re able to negotiate.
 A relocation company wouldn’t pay those either.

 Knocking 2%-3% commission off of the sale of your $250,000 home can save you between $5,000 and 7,500 at the settlement table.